27 Jul

-Posted by N Azam as Affiliate Marketing, Business, Nadeem Azam
+Posted by Azam Editorial Team as Affiliate Marketing, Business

 Affiliate marketing is one of the fastest growing industries in the Western world.
-According to a report published by e-Consultancy in January 2008, the UK market for affiliate marketing grew by an estimated 45% in 2007.
-The £2.16/$4.32 billion of sales through the affiliate channel in 2006 rocketed to £3.13/$6.26 billion just a year later.
+According to a report published by eConsultancy, the UK market for affiliate marketing grew by an estimated 45% .
+The £2.16/$4.32 billion of sales through the affiliate channel rocketed to £3.13/$6.26 billion just a year later.
 The topic on everyone’s lips in the sector is how it will cope with the economic downturn.
 Nadeem Azam shares his opinions.

-Even while the economy was supposedly strong, the rate of affiliate marketing’s mindboggling growth was tapering off slightly, from 60% in 2006 to 45% in 2007.
+Even while the economy was supposedly strong, the rate of affiliate marketing’s mindboggling growth was tapering off slightly, from 60% last year to 45% this year.
 We will not continue to see the industry doubling every two years, but that’s because the base from which the increases are happening is so much higher.
 Aligned with the squeeze in the economy, people will not buy either online or offline with the same eagerness as they did previously, but one cannot draw the conclusion that affiliate marketing businesses will suffer.

 The simple fact is affiliate marketing is the most accountable and cost-effective form of marketing there is.
 Period.
 And, when marketing budgets are being carefully scrutinised, organisations will be looking to focus their spend on the channels that have the lowest cost per acquisition (CPA).